TonyMane/JRBasin/for_emma.md

 ```
 Prior to moving forward, we typically want to remove eukaryotic associated sequences from our samples.
 The phyloschuler package has commands that make this fairly easy.
+I don't have a reference for it, but chloroplasts and mitochondrial signals can be identified at the Order and Class levels
+respectively.
 ```
 ps.clean <- ps %>%
   taxa_prune("Chloroplast", "Order") %>%